teay-nguyen/TEMPEST_001/README.md

 - Implement fully functional Search Routine, with Transposition Tables
 - Improve pawn evaluation and overall evaluation of pieces
 - Optimize move generation
+- Migrate from copy-make to a make-undo structure